Do generative video models understand physical principles?

-Our results indicate a striking lack of physical understanding in current generative video models.
+\oursubsection{Visual realism: Multimodal large language model evaluation} Our results indicate a striking lack of physical understanding in current generative video models.
 Why, then, do samples from many of those models that are circulated online look so realistic?
 We decided to quantify the \emph{visual realism} of model-generated videos by asking a capable multimodal large language model, Gemini 1.5 Pro \cite{gemini2024}, to identify the generated one out of a pair of two videos for each scenario in the Physics-IQ benchmark).
 The result of this experiment is presented in \Cref{fig:realism_vs_understanding} (left).
 The MLLM score evaluates a model's ability to generate videos that can deceive a multimodal large language model into classifying them as real.
 Accuracies that are closer to chance performance (50\% by randomly guessing) indicate that the MLLM finds it harder to tell apart real from generated videos, thus attesting to the visual realism of the generated video.
-Overall, the MLLM frequently succeeds in identifying the model-generated video (up to 86.9\% accuracy for Lumiere multiframe).
-However, one model stands out: Sora achieved the best MLLM score of 55.6\%, outperforming all other models by a significant margin.
+Overall, the MLLM frequently succeeds in identifying the model-generated video (up to 86.9\% accuracy for Lumiere multiframe); that said, the model-produced explanations for decisions are often unrelated to the visual content, akin to post-hoc rationalizations known from human experiments \cite{nisbett1977telling}.
+One model particularly stands out: Sora achieved the best MLLM score of 55.6\%, outperforming all other models by a significant margin.
 Runway Gen 3 and VideoPoet (multiframe) ranked second and third, with scores of 74.8\% and 77.3\%, respectively, albeit with a considerable gap behind Sora.
-This finding quantifies that highly capable models such as Sora indeed succeed in generating visually realistic videos---even though their ability to understand physical principles, as shown in the previous section, is very limited.
-In fact, there is no significant correlation between \emph{visual realism} and \emph{physical understanding}: \Cref{fig:realism_vs_understanding} (right) demonstrates that there is a distinction between generating realistic videos and comprehending the physical principles of reality.
+Thus, highly capable models such as Sora indeed succeed in generating visually realistic videos---even though their ability to understand physical principles, as shown in the previous section, is very limited.
+This finding aligns with a number of intriguing studies discovering that many deep learning models also lack an understanding of intuitive physics and causal reasoning \cite{lake2017building,storks2021tiered,weihs2022benchmarking,binz2023using,jassim2023grasp,schulze2025visual} and are sometimes described as ``blind'' \cite{rahmanzadehgervi2024vision}.
+For video models, we find no significant correlation between \emph{visual realism} and \emph{physical understanding}: \Cref{fig:realism_vs_understanding} (right) demonstrates that there is a distinction between generating realistic videos and comprehending the physical principles of reality. \oursection{Discussion} We introduced Physics-IQ, a challenging and comprehensive real-world benchmark to evaluate physical understanding in video generative models.
+We analyzed eight models on Physics-IQ and proposed metrics to quantify physical understanding.
+The benchmark data and metrics cover a wide range of settings and reveal a striking discrepancy between visual realism (sometimes present in current models) and physical understanding (largely lacking in current models).